 The reason is that different schemes have different ideologies and beliefs.
 As a result, some of them will choose to give the underlying investment management decisions to someone else because they believe it is best to use external experts rather than do everything in-house.

-Simplicity invests a lot into Vanguard funds because they believe that investors will gain higher returns in the long run by using low-fee index funds (source).
+Simplicity invests a lot via DWS Asset Management because they believe that investors will gain higher returns in the long run by using low-fee index funds (source).

-When figuring out your KiwiSaver investment strategy, it’s important to keep external factors in mind too.
+When comparing KiwiSaver and considering your strategy, it’s important to keep external factors in mind too.

 A lot of times, people may do something less suited for them because they are listening to generalised advice.
 Generalised advice makes a lot of assumptions.
 The problem with that is that these assumptions may not apply to you.

 While generalised advice can be good, it is best to get advice for your specific situation instead.
-My KiwiSaver login balance is completely different from yours, and thus general advice doesn’t cut it.
-So here are two different personal factors someone should keep in mind when choosing the most appropriate KiwiSaver investment strategy.
+So here are two different personal factors someone should keep in mind when comparing KiwiSaver solutions.

 Here’s an example when general advice may not be right for someone.